IMC-Carolinage/ConnectCustomSubscriptionReport/subscription_report/subscriptions_by_creation_date/Readme.md

-# Report Subscriptions By Creation Date

-Al the subscription items data, parameters and tiers for reconciliation.
+# Report: Subscriptions details by requests creation date

+Given the request creation date period, it creates the report with the subscriptions and requests data for reconciliation.

+It takes only Production environment requests, of reservation items.

-# Available parameters
+# Filtering Parameters

-Subscriptions By Creation Date can be parametrized by:
+This report can be parametrized by:

-* Start date
+* Request creation date (from-to)
+* Type or request
+* Status of the request
+* Product
-* End date
+* Marketplace